 The last bit of the trail passes a lake and through several different wetlands.
 This varied terrain changes the vegetation again, offering new things to look at during the hike.
 After walking along a short boardwalk, the trail deposits you out directly across the street from the PEEC.

 In my opinion, the Tumbling Waters Trail at the Pocono Environmental Education Center is one of the most interesting trails in the Delaware Water Gap National Recreation Area.
-While it might lack the sweeping views along the Cliff Park Trails or the many waterfalls of George W. Childs Park, it offers varied terrain, changing forests, a beautiful set of waterfalls, and a more peaceful atmosphere than many other locations in the area.
+While it might lack the sweeping views along the Cliff Park Trails, the unique features of Hornbecks Creek, or the many waterfalls of George W. Childs Park, it offers varied terrain, changing forests, a beautiful set of waterfalls, and a more peaceful atmosphere than many other locations in the area.

 So, if you’re looking for a great hike in Pike County, PA, and want to avoid the crowds or want to try somewhere new, you can’t go wrong with the PEEC’s Tumbling Waters Trail.